danmacklin/erlang_cep/README.md

 * Simple API.
 * CEP rules programmed in javascript or pure erlang.
 * Supports many data feeds.
 Each feed can have none or many time or size based windows.
 * Rules are split into two steps.
 Row Functions filter and match data as it is applied to a window.
 Only data that passes the filter make it into the window.
-Reduce Functions are used to aggregate data when a CEP rule matches.
+Reduce Functions are used to aggregate data once a CEP rule fires.
 * Standard, MatchRecognize and Every CEP rules.
 * Configurable pattern recognition.
 * Searchable windows using a list based query API.
 * Join data from multiple windows.
-(Use a simple javascript API to make the most of joins within Row Functions (if the row function is written using javascript).
+(Use a simple javascript API to make the most of joins within Row Functions, if the row function is written using javascript).
 * Publish and subscribe mechanism used to notify interested processes when CEP rules match.

 ##How Does it Work?